 Here is a bigger picture of our group.
 I was hoping that you could see the people in the picture better.

-Another crowd shot.
-The girl in the yellow shirt is Elizabeth.
-She is the absolute sweetest, most helpful person I have met.
-She may also be the most organized.
-I have just loved having her in our bilble study.
 If there is ever a problem or a need, she is always the first person to volunteer to fix it or at least help.
 She inspires me and I have learned a lot from her.

 Yesterday we had a bible study rally at Kiwanis Park in Midwest City.
 Just kind of a quick history of how this all started.
 We did not start the bible study at our house.
 It was started by Mike Warren, who moved away at the beginning of the summer.
 After he moved, the bible study split into three groups.
 There is one in Norman, Edmond and ours in Del City.
 We actually have the biggest group right now because the original bible study was located near our house.